BibliothecaDAO/loot-survivor/README.md

 ## Efficacies

-- There are 3 types of weapons; Blade, Bludgeon & Magic
+- There are 3 types of weapons: Blade, Bludgeon & Magic
-- There are 3 types of armour material; Cloth, Hide & Metal
+- There are 3 types of armour material: Cloth, Hide & Metal

 **Weapon vs Armour Efficacy**